MulukenMathewos/alx-files_manager/README.md

 | DB_PORT | No (Default: `27017`)| The database port. |
 | DB_DATABASE | No (Default: `files_manager`)| The database name. |
 | FOLDER_PATH | No (Default: `/tmp/files_manager` (Linux, Mac OS X) & `%TEMP%/files_manager` (Windows)) | The local folder where files are saved. |

-## Usage

-Start the Redis and MongoDB services on your system and run `yarn start-server` or `npm run start-server`.

-## Tests

-+ Create a separate `.env` file for the tests named `.env.test` and store the value of the environment variables for the testing event in it.
-+ Run `yarn test` or `npm run test` to execute the E2E tests.